Here are some insights into how we built a highly scalable media server from scratch in just one month.

 Requirements we had while building the Media Server –

-• Handle uploading and fetching of Images, Documents and Audio files.
+- Handle uploading and fetching images, documents, and audio files.

 An Idea about the scale we are operating at –